erikopinaldo/slack-clone/README.md

 ## Opportunities

 * Rewrite client-side code using React
-* Use unique user IDs in both the client- and server-side operations (e.g. when sending messages)
+* Use unique user/room IDs in both the client- and server-side operations (e.g. when sending messages)
 * Encapuslate socket event handlers in custom API methods
 * Track and show "active/online" users in the client
 * Keyword search for messages in the client